 The Kickoff Is Crucial

-Making the kickoff of your leadership development program a strategic piece of your full implementation offers many benefits.
 Following these four steps for how to kick off your leadership development initiative will help you set clear expectations for everyone involved from the get-go and get everyone set up for success.
-But most importantly, following these kickoff best practices will help to build energy for your program early and help to keep that energy high throughout your leaders’ development journey.
+But most importantly, following these kickoff best practices will help to build energy for your program early and help to keep that energy high throughout your leaders’ development journeys.